Some businesses think that proactive customer service is just a buzzword.

 Self-service options are great for your customers.

-It’s why chatbots are an essential channel for proactive customer service.
+It’s why chatbots are an essential channel for proactive customer service - whether you deploy them within your website, app, or over social media and WhatsApp.

 They can help answer customer queries fast, deflecting customers from your other channels.